 - Loudspeaker isn’t loud enough

-- Inconsistent fingerprint sensor
+- Inconsistent and slow fingerprint sensor